-Transitional Home Care in Cumberland, MD
+Transitional At Home Care Services in Cumberland, MD

 Along with the joy of having an elderly loved one coming home from a long stay in the hospital, there is plenty of work to be done before they are released and come home.

-The first thing you need to realize is that providing transitional home care for a loved one is not something you can do by yourself.
+The first thing you need to realize is that providing transitional at home care for a loved one is not something you can do by yourself.
 You will need the help of your family, your loved one, a skilled caregiver, and their doctor.
 Putting together a solid care plan is the best way to prevent them from being readmitted into the hospital.

 Important numbers you should know:

 - 25% of seniors who are discharged to nursing homes have a higher risk of readmission within 30 days.